Build Your Own Interior Doors

 Loose-tenon joinery and applied moldings keep door construction simple and strong.

-Synopsis: When cabinetmaker Paul Levine decided to make full-size doors for his own house, he took on a big project.
-After a bit of thought, he devised a door-building plan requiring no special tools or processes.
-Levine assembled his doors with loose-tenon joinery and needed only one dado-blade setup to cut the grooves for both the tenons and the material used for the panels.
+Synopsis: When cabinetmaker Paul Levine decided to make full-size doors for his own house, he devised an approach that required no special tools or techniques.
+Levine assembled his doors with loose-tenon joinery and needed only one dado-blade setup.
 Moldings were applied after the doors were complete.
-Levine’s process can be applied to create doors with a variety of different molding and panel-layout options.
+Levine’s process can be used for doors with a variety of molding and panel-layout options.